Roasted Grapes Phyllo Cup Appetizer

-These roasted grapes phyllo cup appetizers will delight your guests with their sweet and savory combination of roasted grapes, thyme, blue cheese, and walnuts.
+This roasted grapes phyllo cup appetizer will delight your guests with its sweet and savory combination of roasted grapes, thyme, blue cheese, and walnuts.

 They’re incredibly easy to whip up in just a few minutes, and since grapes are available year-round, they’re an ideal appetizer for the holidays or a summer cocktail party.